Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Experiment setup and measurement method

 \section{Experiment setup and measurement method}

-The radiation from excited particles was detected with high-resolution optical spectroscopy, which is the most precise method of identification of highly excited molecular states.
-The experimental setup and calibration procedure have been described in details in Refs. \cite{75m,76m}.
-The resolution of the optics was greatly improved since then, therefore we were able to distinguish the excitation channels and measure the cross section on the order of 10$^{-19}$ cm$^{2}$ or lower.
+The radiation from the excited particles was detected using high-resolution optical spectroscopy, which is the most precise method for the identification of highly excited molecular states.
+The experimental setup and calibration procedure are described in detail in Refs. \cite{75m,76m}.
+The resolution of the optics has greatly improved since then; therefore, we were able to distinguish the excitation channels and measure the cross-section on the order of 10$^{-19}$ cm$^{2}$ or lower.

-A schematic view of the experimental setup is shown in Fig. \ref{F0}.
-A beam of He$^{+}$ ions extracted from the high frequency (20 MHz) discharge ion source are accelerated, collimated \ and focused by an ion-optics system, which includes quadruple lenses and collimating slits, and mass-selected with a 60$^{0}$ magnetic sector field.
-Then the beam is directed into the collision chamber.
-In order to determine spectral sensitivity of emission detecting system we used the electron gun placed into the mass-analyzer chamber.
-The electron beam, after the collimation and additional focusing, was directed into the collision chamber.
+A schematic of the experimental setup is shown in Fig. \ref{F0}.
+A beam of He $^{+}$ ions extracted from the high-frequency (20 MHz) discharge ion source is accelerated, collimated, \ and focused by an ion-optics system, which includes quadruple lenses and collimating slits, and mass-selected with a 60$ ^{0}$ magnetic sector field.
+The beam was then directed into the collision chamber.
+We used an electron gun placed in the mass-analyzer chamber to determine the spectral sensitivity of the emission detection system.
+After the collimation and additional focusing, the electron beam is directed into the collision chamber.

-The radiation emitted as a result of the excitation of colliding particles is observed at 90$^{\text{o}}$ with respect to the direction of the ion beam.
-A secondary-electron multiplier with a cooled cathode both in the integral and counting regimes detects the radiation.
+The radiation emitted as a result of the excitation of colliding particles was observed at 90$^{\text{o}}$ with respect to the direction of the ion beam.
+A secondary-electron multiplier with a cooled cathode in both integral and counting regimes detects the radiation.
 The spectroscopic analysis of the emission is performed by a visible monochromator with resolution of 40 nm/mm, and by means of a Seya--Namioka vacuum monochromator with a toroidal diffraction grating with a typical resolution of 0.05 nm that has a 1200 line/mm.
 The method also allowed us to measure the polarization of excitation, which itself is a powerful tool for establishing the mechanism for inelastic processes.
 A polarizer and a mica quarter-wave phase plate are placed in front of the entrance slit of the monochromator and the linear polarization of the emission is analyzed.
 For cancellation of the polarizing effect of the monochromator, the phase plate are placed after the polarizer and rigidly coupled to it.